tricode/bootstrap-tabs-magnolia/README.md

 (To make this component available on the mtk basic page, you could use the decoration included in `_dev/decorations`.)

 This component makes use of the Bootstrap library (<http://getbootstrap.com>), both CSS and JS.
-This Bootstrap component uses jQuery, so dont' forget to add that as a dependency too.
+This Bootstrap component uses jQuery, so don't forget to add that as a dependency too.

 ## Demo